z-dickson/MY400/README.md

 This repository contains the following materials:
 - Seminar slides
-- Seminar readings and resources
-- Additional methodological readings
+- Additional readings, where helpful

 ## How to Use This Repository